pawelmhm/pawelmhm.github.io/_posts/2015-01-01-python-job-analytics.markdown

 out of all 15 Python jobs in Berkhamsted it is natural that it distorts results.
-What's more this job is actually not work of Python programmer, but was caught in our results because of reed indexing which caught reference to monty Python.
+What's more this job is actually not work of Python programmer, but was caught in our results because of reed indexing which caught reference to monty python.

 And for USA jobs?
 Are they really getting so much more then UK engineers?
-This can be clarified if we actually look at descriptions of those jobs we quickly realize that higher values are because of
+Let's look at descriptions...

 {% highlight python %}